 (d) To constitute Special Committees for any purpose.
 Full and Associated Members are eligible to serve on Special Committees.
 The Executive Committee appoint members of the Council and/or Associate Members to serve on any Special Committee.

 (e) To make all arrangements for the holding of General Meetings of the Council when such are deemed necessary.

-(f) Subject to confirmation by a General Meeting to appoint a suitable eminent person to be the President of the Standing Council and to appoint Vice-Presidents from members who have given distinguished service.
+(f) Subject to confirmation by a General Meeting to appoint a suitable eminent person to be the President of the Standing Council and to appoint Vice-Presidents from Full and Associate Members who have given distinguished service.
 Vice-Presidents will have the right to attend and speak at Executive Committee Meetings but will not be entitled to vote other than at General Meetings.

 (g) To appoint Honorary Life Members to the Council from those persons who have given distinguished service to the Order.
 Such Honorary Life Members will not be required to pay a subscription and will not be eligible to vote at any meeting.

 15. A General Meeting of the Council shall be held within an interval of no more than two years at such place, date and time (or by electronic communication means or in part by electronic communication means) as may be fixed by the Executive Committee.
-Not less than twenty-eight days notice thereof shall be given to each member, but the non-receipt of such notice by any member shall not invalidate the proceedings of a General Meeting.
+Not less than twenty-eight days’ notice thereof shall be given to each member, but the non-receipt of such notice by any member shall not invalidate the proceedings of a General Meeting.

 16. The accounts of the Council shall be prepared as at 31st December in each year and are to be reviewed under arrangements made by the Executive Committee and be laid before the next General Meeting (not being an Extraordinary General Meeting), falling after the foresaid review, for approval.
 Copies thereof shall be printed and circulated to members as and when the Executive Committee may direct.
 Any member shall be entitled to a copy of the last available accounts on application to the Secretary.

-18. On receipt of a demand signed by not fewer than ten members, the Executive Committee shall summon an Extraordinary General Meeting of the Council at such time and place (or by electronic communication means or in part by electronic communication means) as they may think fit, upon giving to each member not less than one month’s written notice thereof specifying the nature of the business to be brought forward.
+18. On receipt of a demand signed by not fewer than ten Full and Associate members, the Executive Committee shall summon an Extraordinary General Meeting of the Council at such time and place (or by electronic communication means or in part by electronic communication means) as they may think fit, upon giving to each member not less than one month’s written notice thereof specifying the nature of the business to be brought forward.

-19. At all General Meetings the Chairman of the Standing Council, or in his absence the Vice-Chairman shall be Chairman.
+19. At all General Meetings the Chairman of the Standing Council, or in their absence the Vice-Chairman shall be Chairman.
 In the absence of both, the Chairman shall be elected from the members of the Council present.
-The quorum of any General meeting of the Council shall be ten.
+The quorum of any General Meeting of the Council shall be ten Full and Associate Members.

 20. On the occupation of the Chair at any General Meeting the Minutes of the preceding General Meeting shall be read by the Secretary and, after having been confirmed as correct, shall be signed by the Chairman of the Standing Council.

-21. The Chairman of any meeting may, with the consent of the majority of the Full and Associate Members attending the meeting adjourn the meeting from time to time and from place to place, but no business shall be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place.
+21. The Chairman of any meeting may, with the consent of the majority of the Full and Associate Members attending the meeting adjourn the meeting from time to time and from place to place or electronically, but no business shall be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place.
 No notice need be given of an adjourned meeting unless it is so directed in the resolution for adjournment.

-23. At General Meetings members shall have one vote only except in relation to motions concerning the Baronetage determined by the Executive Committee to be voted on only by Full Members.
+23. At General Meetings Full and Associate members shall have one vote only except in relation to motions concerning the Baronetage determined by the Executive Committee to be voted on only by Full Members.
 The Chairman of the meeting shall have a casting vote in addition to his own vote.
 No member shall vote unless all moneys due from him to the Council are paid.